-- The breadth of data makes it hard to combine it all. - There are few standard methods - Ad-hoc procedures need to be invented - Goals for the procedures: - Present and consider all the evidence - Include prior knowledge or expert knowledge - Clearly separate evidence from interpretation - Much like in journalism: news versus commentary - Consider multiple hypotheses and explanations - General strategies: - Rely on theoretical propositions (and focus accordingly) - Think about rival explanations (and focus on differences) - Develop a case description (otherwise)
+- The breadth of data makes it hard to combine it all. - There are few standard methods - pattern matching, incremental observation building, ... - Ad-hoc procedures often need to be invented - Goals for the procedures: - Present and consider all the evidence - Include prior knowledge or expert knowledge - Try to separate evidence from interpretation - As in journalism: news versus commentary - Consider multiple hypotheses and explanations - General strategies: - Rely on theoretical propositions (and focus accordingly) - Think about rival explanations and focus on differences - Develop a case description otherwise much more complicated for case studies than for experiments